jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/registers-ram.rst

     Eight D flip-flops with enables (registers) configured in parallel such that they can store eight bits/one byte of information.
 A single :math:`EN` signal controls when all bits are stored in the register.

+* The design shown above can scale such that an arbitrary number of bits can be stored

 Random Access Memory